rohitdange75r/Smart_Agriculture_Automation_using_esp8266/README.md

 ✔️ Saves water and improves usage efficiency
-✔️ Helps in crop management through environmental monitoring ✔️ Remote access and control through IoT o also create a **diagram (block diagram / system architecture)** that visually explains your project for the README?
+✔️ Helps in crop management through environmental monitoring ✔️ Remote access and control through IoT